ACG Health & Center for Integrative Medicine

 - Opportunities to create and run groups to serve the needs of the population such as DBT-informed groups, mindfulness groups, adolescent groups, etc.

 The internship experience is designed to provide a full range of psychological services to the community.
 By the end of the internship, the student will be prepared for independent practice as a psychologist.
-The responsibilities of a doctoral intern may include the following: psychoeducational evaluations, diagnostic assessments, consultation, coordination of assessment services (e.g. conducting telephone intakes and assignment of cases, management of testing materials), supervision of practicum students, counseling for college student populations in the college setting (we currently have a contract with a local college but this could change yearly), counseling in a high school setting (we currently have a contract with a local private high school, but this could change yearly) and developing and forming psychoeducational groups (e.g., social skills, DBT-Informed, resiliency, mindfulness).
+The responsibilities of a doctoral intern may include the following: psychoeducational evaluations, diagnostic assessments, consultation, coordination of assessment services (e.g. conducting telephone intakes and assignment of cases, management of testing materials), counseling for college student populations in the college setting (we currently have a contract with a local college but this could change yearly), counseling in a high school setting (we currently have a contract with a local private high school, but this could change yearly) and developing and forming psychoeducational groups (e.g., social skills, DBT-Informed, resiliency, mindfulness).
 The intern will be supported to develop an area of interest or expertise that may serve as a starting point for a specialized area of practice.
-About 16 hours per week will be spent on psychological assessments and psychoeducational evaluations, 8-10 hours in individual adult and child/family therapy, and 6-8 hours in supervision, consultation, and program development, and supervision of assessment practicum students.
+The number of hours spent doing assessment and counseling will depend on our contracts at the high school and college.
+Approximately, 16 hours per week will be spent at school counseling centers; 3-4 hours in individual adult and child/family therapy; and 4-6 hours in psychological assessment.
+Additionally, 3-4 hours are spent in supervision, administrative work, and program development.

-The GOC intern will have opportunities to attend peer supervision groups, didactic training, and to consult and interact with the entire GOC team of psychologists, psychiatrists, psychiatric nurse practitioners, and master’s level therapists.
+The GOC intern will have opportunities to attend peer supervision groups, didactic training and to consult and interact with the entire GOC team of psychologists, psychiatrists, psychiatric nurse practitioners, and master’s level therapists.
 The applicant should be highly motivated for practice development, should be comfortable with independence, and must be a self-starter.
-Because at least half-time is spent on psychological and psychoeducational evaluations, the intern must have strong writing skills, be highly organized, and be able to perform without external deadlines.
+In addition, the intern must have strong writing skills, be highly organized, and be able to perform without external deadlines.

 The internship slot requires weekend or evening hours.